All Episodes

 Nobody to stop you.

-Now, if you had the barrier put up, well then that would then be the the we'd at least be able to detect you there, and if you're trying to g climb the barrier, push down the bar, whatever you're trying to do well that gives the law enforcement time to do their job which is what all these guys were saying.
+And if you're trying to climb the barrier, push down the barrier, whatever you're trying to do, well, that gives law enforcement time to do their job, which is what all these guys were saying.

 This helps them do their job.

-Well then illegal crossings dropped ninety seven percent.
+Well, then illegal crossings dropped 97%.

 Anyway, Congressman Chip Roy of Texas is here.

-He had written an op ed in the Federalists about the need for the border wall and immigration reform.
+He had written an op-ed in the Federalists about the need for the border wall and immigration reform.

 This is the reality of all these border states.